 - An unnamed Jackie Chan project based on the novel The Chinaman

 Tropes relating to Pierce Brosnan's work:

 - Anti-Hero: James Bond.
 Brosnan also has a tendency to play loveable rogues.

 - Badass Grandpa: He was 60 years old during the filming of The November Man, and he's still convincing as an action hero.

-- Chick Magnet: He attracts the ladies even when he doesn't intend to.
-In this interview, a journalist asks Brosnan which gender approaches him the most among his fans, and his firm response is, "Oh women, definitely."
+- His characters tend to attract the ladies even when they don't intend to.
+It seems to draw from real life, too, as in this interview, a journalist asks Brosnan which gender approaches him the most among his fans, and his firm response is, "Oh women, definitely."
 Moreover, he and his first wife told TV Guide in an article that was published on June 9, 1984 that being a sex symbol can be very unpleasant at times because of the constant stream of unwanted attention.Pierce Brosnan: [Hollywood] is a pretty fast town and the women are terrible.
-Some actresses do this whole number, proposition me, right in front of my wife, and sometimes I am just so na´ve that I don't get it until maybe 10 minutes later.
+Some actresses do this whole number, proposition me, right in front of my wife, and sometimes I am just so naïve that I don't get it until maybe 10 minutes later.
 I cannot believe the gall of these people.

 Cassandra Harris: These women are horrible.
 They try to use me to become friendly with Pierce.
 Or else, they just cut me dead, and only want to speak to him.
 Sometimes I feel like bursting into tears.